 About the ACM India Doctoral Dissertation Award

 The ACM India Doctoral Dissertation Award was established in 2011 by ACM India with approval from the ACM Awards Committee.
 This award recognizes the best doctoral dissertation in Computer Science and Engineering from a degree-awarding institution based in India for each academic year.
 The ACM India Doctoral Dissertation Award is accompanied by a prize of ₹2,00,000.
 An honorable mention award, if any, is accompanied by a prize of ₹1,00,000.
 The dissertation(s) will be published in the ACM Digital Library.
 Tata Consultancy Services Limited (TCS) is the founding sponsor of the ACM India Doctoral Dissertation Award.
-Please see the ACM India Doctoral Dissertation Award page for additional information on current and past winners.
+Please see the ACM India Doctoral Dissertation Award page for additional information on current and past winners and to nominate.

 Each PhD granting institution based in India can normally nominate 1 student for the award.
 Institutions that produce more than 10 dissertations in relevant areas per year can nominate 2 students.
 Each dissertation nominated for the 2019-2020 award must have been defended successfully between August 1, 2019 and July 31, 2020.

 Hear from Bryan Cantrill, vice president of engineering at Joyent, Ben Fried chief information officer at Google, and Theo Schlossnagle, OmniTI founder on why they are members of ACM.

 Written by leading domain experts for software engineers, ACM Case Studies provide an in-depth look at how software teams overcome specific challenges by implementing new technologies, adopting new practices, or a combination of both.
 Often through first-hand accounts, these pieces explore what the challenges were, the tools and techniques that were used to combat them, and the solution that was achieved.